lb3361/gigatron-lb/extension-compact/README.md

-Work in progress.
-Untested.
-On a back burner for now.
+$`\text{\color{red} The board described in this directory is no longer maintained.}`$

-Other than compactness, this board is not substantially better (and even behind) than the [retro version](../extension-retro).
+Although this board had never been test, hans61 built one and it appeared to work as designed.
+However, other than compactness, this board is not substantially better than the [retro version](../extension-retro).